-However, this test suite outputs a lot of binary data to the screen, which can cause issues with the settings of the current terminal.
-This can be resolved by redirecting the output to a log file.
-A successful test will result in the words "ALL DONE" at completion.
+The test suite outputs a lot of binary data to the screen.
+This can cause issues with the settings of the current terminal.
+The problem can be avoided by redirecting the output to a log file as shown above.
+A successful test will result in the words "ALL DONE" in the log file at completion.